Puyehue National Park

 How to get to Puyehue National Park

-To get to the Nature Sanctuary you have to take the CH 215 International Route, entirely paved, this road joins the city of Osorno in Chile with the tourist city of San Carlos de Bariloche in Argentina.
-At km 76 is the U-215 fork that leads to Aguas Calientes and Antillanca.
-There are bus services with daily departures to Puyehue from Puerto Montt, capital of Los Lagos Region, these departures increase their frequency in summer.
+To reach the Nature Sanctuary, take the CH 215 International Route, which is fully paved.
+This road connects the city of Osorno in Chile with the tourist city of San Carlos de Bariloche in Argentina.
+At kilometer 76, you’ll find the U-215 fork leading to Aguas Calientes and Antillanca.
+There are bus services with daily departures to Puyehue from Puerto Montt, the capital of the Los Lagos Region.
+These departures increase in frequency during the summer.

-The season of the year with the largest influx of tourists is between December and the beginning of March, although any time is good to visit the park.
-In Summer are ideal outdoor activities such as excursions to the main attractions, Salto del Indio, Salto de la Princesa, hiking, mountain biking, horseback riding, visiting the Raihuen crater and the Casablanca Stratovolcano.
-In Winter, you can enjoy the practice of skiing at Antillanca Mountain Resort and the contrast with a session at Aguas Calientes or Termas de Puyehue Thermal Baths.
+The peak tourist season runs from December to early March, but any time is a good time to visit the park.
+Summer is ideal for outdoor activities such as excursions to the main attractions—Salto del Indio, Salto de la Princesa, hiking, mountain biking, horseback riding, and visits to the Raihuen crater and the Casablanca stratovolcano.
+In winter, you can enjoy skiing at Antillanca Mountain Resort and contrast it with a relaxing session at Aguas Calientes or the Termas de Puyehue Thermal Baths.

 Main features, attractions